The best places to visit in May

 Top May events

-- Mother’s Day: It’s on 13 May this year, so mark it on your calendar now before you forget.
+- Mother’s Day: It's on the second Sunday of May, so mark it on your calendar now before you forget.
 PS, you’re NOT going to forget.

 - Waisak/Vesk: This is the holiest day in the Buddhist calendar and is observed in various countries worldwide including Indonesia, Sri Lanka, China, Japan, Singapore, Vietnam and Malaysia.
 The date changes depending on where you are but it generally falls in May.
-This year it is on 29 May.
 During the festival, Buddhists assemble at various temples for ceremonial flag raisings, singing, offertories and prayer.

 When is the best time in May to take a holiday?